MicrosoftDocs/visualstudio-docs/docs/ide/editorconfig-code-style-settings-reference.md

 The style rules in this section concern the use of [pattern matching](/dotnet/csharp/pattern-matching) in C#.

-The following table shows the rule names, rule IDs, applicable language versions, default values, and first supported version of Visual Studio:
+The following table shows the rule names, rule IDs, applicable language versions, and default values:

 | Rule Name | Rule ID | Applicable Languages | Visual Studio Default |
 | --------- | ------- | -------------------- | ----------------------|